Remote Access Audit Checklist

 Using outside vendors can be a godsend for many organizations.
 These third parties provide the ability to scale a business, bring new and vital expertise to bear on problems, and let you concentrate on core competencies.

 In order to mitigate the risks of remote vendor access, and gain better network access control, your organization should take steps to monitor third-party activity in greater detail.
-In vendor risk assessment, a good first step would be to create a third-party monitoring checklist, which might include actions such as:
+In vendor risk assessment, a good first step would be to create a vendor risk assessment checklist, which might include actions such as:

-Once a third-party monitoring checklist has been agreed upon and put into practice, the next challenge is the day-to-day monitoring of your network and the vendors who have access to it.
+Once a vendor risk assessment checklist has been agreed upon and put into practice, the next challenge is the day-to-day monitoring of your network and the vendors who have access to it.
 When it comes to your company’s crown jewels – its data – you want a network that is not just OK; you want the best of the best.
-Auditing both new users and vendors should be implemented into your onboarding process in order to keep your network (and all of your data) safe.
+Auditing remote access given to new users and vendors should be implemented into your onboarding process in order to keep your network (and all of your data) safe.

 That is, the goal of a truly secure remote access solution should be to achieve a state of “All-Activity Awareness” – because your data will be the most secure when you can boost the visibility of all remote activity occurring on your network.

 There is an old saying: “Trust, but verify.”
 While the 20th-century use of this quote was in the context of international relations, it can be applied to 21st-century cybersecurity as well.
 You may trust your vendors enough to give them access to your network, but you need to verify what they are doing on your network, making sure they are only accessing the resources they require and not exhibiting any signs of suspicious or strange activity.

-Proper auditing of remote vendor access achieves three vital goals:
+A proper vendor remote access audit achieves three vital goals: